tuongj/BulkVT/README.md

 # BulkVT
 A GUI-based tool to retrieve preexisting scans of hashes or files from VirusTotal.
-BulkVT accepts single or in bulk of hashes or files.
+BulkVT accepts single or hashes in large batches.

-# Requirement
+# Prerequisite
-- An API Key from VirusTotal - https://www.virustotal.com
+- An API key from VirusTotal.
+Register at https://www.virustotal.com to receive an API key for free.